apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 The device-aware methods (:meth:`__arrow_c_device_array__`, and :meth:`__arrow_c_device_stream__`)
 should accept additional keyword arguments (``**kwargs``), if they have a default value of ``None``.
-This allows for future addition of new optional keywords, where the default value for such new keyword will always ``None``.
+This allows for future addition of new optional keywords, where the default value for such a new keyword will always be ``None``.
 The implementor is responsible for raising a ``NotImplementedError`` for any additional keyword being passed by the user which is not recognised.
 For
 example: